Wesley Person: Atlanta Hawks (2004)

 On February 9, 2004, Person was traded with Rasheed Wallace to the Atlanta Hawks for Shareef Abdur-Rahim, Dan Dickau, and Theo Ratliff.
 His tenure with Atlanta was the shortest stint of his career, as he played only 9 games for the franchise.
 He averaged 4.4 points per game, 2.8 rebounds per game, and 0.6 assists per game while he was with the team.

 Miami Heat (2004–2005)

 On August 11, 2004, Person signed with the Miami Heat as a free agent.
 In Miami, he would have the lowest points per game average of his career: 3.9.
 Person also averaged 1.4 rebounds per game and 0.7 assists per game.
 On March 1, 2005, he was waived by the team.

 Denver Nuggets (2005)

 Two days after being waived, Person signed with the Denver Nuggets.
 His stint with the Nuggets would be his final NBA tenure.
 During his 25 games with Denver, he averaged 8.1 points per game, 2.4 rebounds per game, and 1.1 assists per game.
+During those 25 games, Person did not miss a single three pointer, and hit nothing but net 96.5% of those attempts.
 Person retired at the end of the season.